-Statement of the Subject: Initiative Measure No. 1056 concerns private and public enforcement of immigration laws.
+Statement of Subjet Initiative Measure No. xxxx concerns matters related to citizenship, identity and immigration status.

 Should this measure be enacted into law?
 Yes No